 Frontline: Storm Over Everest

 Storm Over Everest was a documentary that aired in 2008 on Frontline for PBS.
-The episode covered the 1996 Everest Disaster in a journalistic fashion and featured commentary by David Breashears, a mountaineer and director who was present during that year’s tragic season and saw the death of one of his close friends, Rob Hall.
+The episode covered the 1996 Everest Disaster in a journalistic fashion and featured commentary by David Breashears, a mountaineer and director, who was present during that year’s tragic season.
+He saw the death of one of his close friends, Rob Hall.
 Watch below or on YouTube.

 Seconds From Disaster: Into the Death Zone